Staff frequently asked questions (FAQs)

 For the vast majority of individuals and teams, their daily work will remain the same.
 You will be continuing to support patients in the community and in our clinics and inpatient units.
 The benefits will come through sharing our knowledge, skills and infrastructure that support frontline care.

-• Is this just to save money?
+• Is this about saving money?

-No. Using our money in the right way is always important but cost saving is not the primary reason we are doing this.
+Using our money in the right way is always important but cost saving is not the primary reason we are doing this.
 Whilst savings are a potential benefit from this approach, the positive impact we can make together to patient care has been at the heart of why we’ve pursued this.

 • Will there be job losses?